aral/ar.al-site/content/2018/08/05/using-icloud-calendars-on-gnu-linux/index.md

     {{<figure class="half-width-flush-right" src="choose-a-calendar.jpg" alt="" caption="">}}

+6. In the resulting password entry pop-up, paste the app-specific password you copied onto the clipboard in the last section.

-6. In the resulting _Choose a Calendar_ window, select the calendar you want to set up[^4].
+7. In the resulting _Choose a Calendar_ window, select the calendar you want to set up[^4].

-7. Back in the _New Calendar_ window, choose a colour to match the one you use on iCloud.
+8. Back in the _New Calendar_ window, choose a colour to match the one you use on iCloud.

-8. Set your options: I select _Copy calendar contents locally for offline operation_, as I want to be able to access the calendar even if I don’t have an Internet connection, and _Server handles meeting invitations_.[^5]
+9. Set your options: I select _Copy calendar contents locally for offline operation_, as I want to be able to access the calendar even if I don’t have an Internet connection, and _Server handles meeting invitations_.[^5]

-9. If you want this to be your default calendar, also check _Mark as default calendar_.
+10. If you want this to be your default calendar, also check _Mark as default calendar_.

-10. Set the _Refresh every_ setting[^6] and press the _OK_ button to create the calendar when you’re happy with your choices.
+11. Set the _Refresh every_ setting[^6] to decide how frequently your calendars should synchronise.

+12. Press the _OK_ button to create the calendar when you’re happy with your choices.

+### This _should_ be easier…

-That’s it.
+That’s it!
 If all goes well, you should see your calendar entries begin to pop up in Evolution.
 If you want to set up additional calendars, rinse and repeat the instructions in this section.

 Once you’ve set up your accounts, fire up Gnome Calendar and enjoy your synchronised calendars in a beautifully minimal interface.